Has the house got termites or old termite damage?

-We also carry out moisture readings on all internal perimeter walls and in all walls in wet areas – termites emit a fair bit of moisture and the Tramex moisture meter can detect these abnormal moisture readings.
+Thirdly, we then carry out moisture readings on all internal perimeter walls and in all walls in wet areas – termites emit a fair bit of moisture and a moisture meter can detect these abnormal moisture readings.

 What is the purpose of pest inspections?